Icycoide/shellception/README.md

 ~~5.
 Then, just run ``./main.sh`` or ``. main.sh`` or ``bash main.sh`` however you open shell scripts.~~

-There is now an installer in Releases.
+~~Edit: There is now an installer in Releases.~~
+There is no installer.

 # Other/zhcpt commands
 There are now Shellception-specific commands.